Everything we know so far about the next iPhone

-The successor to the iPhone 6 is due to release in September.
+If history is anything to go by, the successor to the iPhone 6 is due for release in September.

-In recent weeks and months, we’ve learnt much more about the upcoming iPhone’s rumoured new features.

 Here’s what (we think) we know so far.